-- NHS Boards are asked to immediately copy and issue the Memorandum to this letter to all: - optometrists, ophthalmic medical practitioners and body corporates on their Ophthalmic Lists; - community optometry practices in their NHS Board area.
+- 2. Health Boards are asked to immediately copy and issue the Memorandum to this letter to all: - optometrists, ophthalmic medical practitioners and body corporates on their Ophthalmic Lists for whom they are the Host Health Board; - · community optometry practices in their Health Board area.